JorjaFox/library/content/posts/recaps/csi/snakes.md

 ## Quotes

-**Sidle:** We really haven't had a chance to talk since the staff changes. _sits down_ I, uh ...
+**Sara:** We really haven't had a chance to talk since the staff changes. _sits down_ I, uh ...
 I wanted to let you know that I said some things to Ecklie that might have done the team a disservice.
 **Grissom:** Ecklie wanted to break up the team and he did.
-**Sidle:** He asked me if you and I had had our post-PEAP counseling session.
+**Sara:** He asked me if you and I had had our post-PEAP counseling session.
 **Grissom:** And we didn't.
 Regardless, you should never have to cover for your boss.
 I'm sorry.
-**Sidle:** You've always been a little more than a boss to me. _smiles at Grissom_ Why do you think I moved to Vegas?
+**Sara:** You've always been a little more than a boss to me. _smiles at Grissom_ Why do you think I moved to Vegas?
 Look, I know our relationship has been complicated.
 It's probably my fault.
 It's probably definitely my fault.
 **Grissom:** You, uh, completed your counseling, right?
-**Sidle:** Yeah.
+**Sara:** Yeah.
 Yes.
 **Grissom:** And ... ?
-**Sidle:** Let's just say that ...
+**Sara:** Let's just say that ...
 I sometimes ...
 I look for validation in inappropriate places.
 :(They lapse into silence.)
 **Grissom:** Look ... let's, um ...
 :(More silence.)
-**Sidle:** It's okay.
+**Sara:** It's okay.
 Okay.
 You know what, we did our session.
 Don't forget to document this for Ecklie. _smiles_
 **Grissom:** Right.
-**Sidle:** Thanks. _stands up and leaves_
+**Sara:** Thanks. _stands up and leaves_